Framlingham, Victoria: 1970-1987: Land rights

 In 1957 the Board for the Protection of Aborigines was abolished, and in 1970 the Aboriginal Lands Act 1970 was passed by the Parliament of Victoria.
 Under the provisions of that Act, ownership of Framlingham was handed over to a trust held by Aboriginal residents of the site, Framlingham Aboriginal Trust, on 1 July 1971.
 Along with Lake Tyers, in the eastern Gippsland region of the state, Framlingham was the last reserve to close in Victoria.

 In 1976 the Framlingham community began a campaign to regain rights to the Framlingham Forest, that had been excised from the original 1861 reserve in 1894.
 In April 1979 the community blockaded the road to the forest picnic ground.
 The Victorian Government proposed allowing Aboriginal management of the forest in 1980 but maintained that it would continue as crown land.
 The proposal was rejected by the community, who resumed the blockade.

 In 1987, the Victorian Labor government under John Cain attempted to grant some of the Framlingham State Forest to the trust as inalienable title, but the legislation was blocked by the Liberal Party opposition in the Legislative Council.
 However, the federal Labor government under Bob Hawke intervened, passing the Aboriginal Land (Lake Condah and Framlingham Forest) Act 1987, which gave 1130 acre of the Framlingham forest to the Framlingham trust.
 Although the title is essentially inalienable, in that it can only be transferred to another Indigenous land trust, the Framlingham trust has no rights to prevent mining on the land, unlike trusts or communities holding native title.
-The Kirrae Whurrong Aboriginal Corporation was established under the Aboriginal Lands Act 1970 in order to hold in trust "the land of the Framlingham Forest and Reserve returned to the Aboriginal community".
+The Kirrae Whurrong Aboriginal Corporation was established under the Aboriginal Lands Act 1970 to hold in trust "the land of the Framlingham Forest and Reserve returned to the Aboriginal community".